Lived in Puerto Progreso, Yucatan, Mexico for 3 years. Many X-pats choose this town for the friendly, laid-back style.

 THE TERRACE (after)

 When interior renovations were completed, exterior painting was next project.
 Our house was on a busy main street, fronting directly onto the sidewalk.
-Preparing the windows’ metal bars for painting meant scraping the old paint off first.
+Preparing the windows’ metal bars for painting involved scraping old paint off first.
 While doing this tedious job, several passers-by had asked my husband for money.
-Instead of simply saying ‘no’ again, he handed his scraping tool to a man, saying “sure—you work, I give you pesos”.
+Once, instead of saying ‘no’, he handed his scraping tool to a man, saying “sure—-you work, I give you pesos”.
 The man ran away so fast, he almost fell over!
 Word must have gotten out because after that, no requests for pesos were made while exterior work was in progress!